 How to apply

 Reader positions are in high demand.
-Applicants for a reader position should apply in writing to the Clerk by 31 January of the preceding year.
-Interviews are conducted shortly after applications close.
-In exceptional cases, late applications may be considered subject to the availability of accommodation.
+Applicants for a reader position should apply in writing to the Clerk by no later than 31 January of the preceding year.
+Interviews are usually conducted shortly after applications close.
+This is a guide only and applications may be considered at other times.

 Applications should include a current curriculum vitae, relevant academic transcripts and contact details for any referee.
 All applications will be treated confidentially.